 We have also seen that the EU is moving towards budget support and away from project funding, recognising the reality of fungibility and to enhance recipient ownership.
-It is also likely to lead to faster disbursement, however this always represents a danger in sustaining aid effectiveness.
-Budget support requires confidence in the recipient countries financial management and development strategy, and the MDG Contracts, which offer a commitment to longer term and predictable budget support (70% of total commitments are guaranteed), build on this approach.
-So far only eight partner countries have qualified for these contracts through demonstrating a commitment to poverty reduction and domestic accountability.
+It is also likely to lead to lower transaction costs and faster disbursement, however this always represents a danger in sustaining aid effectiveness.
+Budget support requires confidence in the recipient countries financial management and development strategy1, and in 2008 MDG Contracts were introduced, which offer a six-year commitment to budget support (70% of total commitments are guaranteed), build on this approach.
+But so far only eight partner countries have qualified for these contracts through demonstrating a commitment to poverty reduction and domestic accountability.